lrusso/Spider/README.md

 https://games.gameboss.com/spidersolitairewindowsxp/index.html?lang=en

-## How to use this Mac App for another project
+## How to develop a similar Mac App for another project

 * Install XCode and open it.